RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 #### Health Check and Graceful Shutdown - *v3.3.0*

-- Health Checks - To signalize to your Load Balancer that an instance is fine and there is no need to restarts by checking whatever you want eg. your Db connections.
+- Health Checks - In order to signalize to your Load Balancer that an instance is fine and there is no need to restarts by checking whatever you want eg. your Db connections.

-- Graceful Shutdown - To have a chance to dispose of all your unmanaged resources by Node.js before your app is killed eg. Db connections.
+- Graceful Shutdown - In order to have a chance to dispose of all your unmanaged resources by Node.js before your app is killed eg. Db connections.

 #### Final Notes